Now taking consultations for surgery in 2026

 Understanding Gynaecomastia (Male Breast Operation)

-Gynaecomastia, sometimes casually referred to as “man boobs” or “moobs”, is a condition where excess fat and glandular tissue builds up in the male chest, causing enlarged or prominent breasts.
-It’s more common than many people realise, it affects men of all ages and backgrounds, and it isn’t always directly related to weight or health.
+Gynaecomastia is a condition where excess fat and glandular tissue builds up in the male chest, resulting in enlarged or prominent breasts.
+It affects men of all ages and backgrounds, and is not always directly related to weight or general health.

-Dr Kumar sees patients looking for gynaecomastia surgery in Sydney from two main age groups:
+Dr Kumar sees patients seeking gynaecomastia surgery in Sydney from two main age groups:

-• Men in their 40s to 50s who want to regain a firmer, flatter chest
+• Men in their 40s to 50s with persistent excess tissue

-• Men of any age who’ve lost weight and now have loose skin or residual fat in the chest area
+• Men of any age who have excess skin or residual fat following weight loss

-• Patients who’ve undergone major body contouring after significant weight loss
+• Patients who have undergone major body contouring after significant weight loss

 Request a consultation